onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 ## Where we go from here ##

-This is the second part in a multi-part series about building the NorCal 40A transceiver.
+This is the first part in a multi-part series about building the NorCal 40A transceiver.
 Links to the other parts are below.

 1. Building my first HF radio
-2. [Transmit filters one capacitor at a time][part2]
+2. [Learning how a transmit filter works][transmit-filter]

 For the curious, photos where taken with an [iPhone 5][], cropped and resized with [Acorn][], and compressed with [ImageOptim][].
 Dave Richards, AA7EE has